DrDee3a12/DrDee3a12/README.md

 ## About Me
 <br><br>
-- Currently, I am looking new Role.
+- Currently, I am open to new opportunities.
-- Recently I completed the Microverse Full-Stack Development Program.
+- 🔧 Self-taught full-stack developer with a deep love for Linux, code, and control.
-- I studied BSCS from National Textile University, Faisalabad, Pakistan
+- 👨‍💻 Currently studying Cybersecurity and building personal tools to automate, secure, and optimize systems.
-- I have done an Internship in Node.js from VisionX Technologies, Islamabad
+- 🧠 Exploring everything from web app development to ethical hacking and system internals.
-- I have Full Stack experience with React.js, Node.js, Ruby, Ruby on Rails, Express.js, MongoDB, and PostgreSQL
+- 🖥️ Daily driver: a custom-built Arch Linux setup with Hyprland

 ## Connect With Me :blush: